 When children explore textures, transfer, and manipulate the filler, they explore the world through their senses, thus developing fine and gross motor skills, facilitating language enrichment, self-confidence, and so much more.

 Moreover, while sensory play is primarily founded in the body’s senses, vestibular and proprioception (also known as kinesthesia) senses also furnish input to a child.
-Thus, through sensory play, exploration, and manipulation, children’s body takes in sensory input, process it, and provide appropriate responses while offering plenty of opportunities for learning.
+Thus, through sensory play, exploration, and manipulation, children’s bodies take in sensory input, process it, and provide appropriate responses while offering plenty of learning opportunities.

 Have you tried setting up small world play sensory bins?
 Leave a comment if you did!